emmanuelnk/RESTful-Typescript-Koa/README.md

 ## Introduction

-This project is a simple RESTful API built using NodeJS, KOA, Typescript and TypeORM as an ORM for MongoDB.
+This project is a simple RESTful API Template built using NodeJS, KOA, Typescript and TypeORM as an ORM for MongoDB.
 Middleware uses JWT, CORS, Winston Logger.
 Swagger API docs are used to produce an api front-end.

 Check out the project homepage here: [restful-typescript-koa](https://restful-typescript-koa.herokuapp.com)
 Or get straight to the action in an online API GUI here (courtesy of Swagger UI): [restful-typescript-koa/swagger-html](https://restful-typescript-koa.herokuapp.com/swagger-html)